Irubataru/irubataru.github.io/_posts/2018-04-06-openqcd-fastsum-v1-0-released.md

 I have still not fully come to terms with how to integrate auto-formatters with a source control work flow, as far as I see it there is no particularly elegant way of doing it.
-Specially if you ever decided to make changes to your style definitions in the middle of development (which I did), this will leave you with a very unsatisfactory commit, or series of commits, that change a lot of lines, but no actual code (as long as your formatter isn't broken).
+Specially if you ever decided to make changes to your style definitions in the middle of development (which I did); this will leave you with a very unsatisfactory commit, or series of commits, that change a lot of lines, but no actual code (as long as your formatter isn't broken).